ntrotner/playwright-performance-reporter/README.md

 Playwright.
 This means that the browser API might still in the process of collecting the metrics, even though Playwright instructed the browser to continue to the next step.
 This could lead to wrong output.
-To check if the output is invalid, the values `startMeasurementOffset` and `endMeasurementOffset` are provided, which measure the time delta between the browser request until the response of all metrics, to evaluate if the output is plausible.
+To check if the output is invalid, the values `startMeasurementOffset` and `endMeasurementOffset` are provided, which measure the time delta in milliseconds between the request until the browser provides all metrics.

 ```json
 {